justmat/silos/README.md

 ![](assets/silos-min-m.png)

-launching silos lands you in a fairly minimal state. in the top right corner of your screen are indicators for gate, recording, and your current track. at the bottom of your screen you'll find the command prompt.
+launching silos lands you in a fairly minimal state. in the top right corner of your screen are indicators for gate, recording, and your current track number. at the bottom of your screen you'll find the command prompt.

 * key 1 = alt
 * key 2 = gate toggle